Movements for the United States annexation of Canada: Alberta during Trump's annexation proposals

 Amidst no change in American attitudes in March, Smith criticized the President's tariffs as a betrayal and warned of economic challenges ahead.
 Smith still opposed an Alberta oil export tax as a countermeasure, however, arguing it would harm Canada's reliability as a supplier.
 Alberta NDP Leader Naheed Nenshi criticized her stance, arguing it weakened Canada's bargaining power.

 Following statements by Trump expressing interest in annexing Canada, Alberta was the province least resistant to such a proposal.
 A January 2025 poll by the Angus Reid Institute indicated that approximately 18% of respondents in Alberta favoured Trump's annexation proposal, the highest of any province in Canada, but still showing a vast majority of Albertans opposed such a move.

-In 2025, the Republican Party of Alberta was formed modelled after the US Republican Party.
+In 2025, the Republican Party of Alberta was formed, and modelled after the US Republican Party.

 Analysis on Alberta

 In his 2014 book The Accidental Superpower, American geopolitical analyst Peter Zeihan suggested that both Alberta and the United States could benefit if Alberta became the 51st U.S. state.
 Zeihan argued that Alberta's economic contributions significantly support the Canadian national budget, noting that it consistently contributes more than it receives.
 He projected that, by 2020, Alberta's net financial contribution would exceed $20,000 per person, or $40,000 per taxpayer, which he characterized as one of the largest per capita wealth transfers in the Western world.
 Zeihan also highlighted the economic disparity between Alberta and other parts of Canada, suggesting that Alberta might maintain its prosperity more effectively outside of Canada.
 Though Zeihan's assertion that Alberta would become the richest state in the Union remains speculative, it reflects ongoing debates about the province's economic future and political alignment.
 Economists have noted that Alberta's economy, often compared to that of Texas, has a strong reliance on oil, gas, and agricultural exports.
 Any shift in sovereignty would require complex negotiations, such as adopting new tax structures, renegotiating trade agreements, and determining how to manage Alberta's extensive national parks and public lands.
 There are also concerns that Alberta's exit from Canada could disrupt established trade relationships under existing agreements like NAFTA.